p0deje/Maccy/README.md

 ### Automatically Start at Login

-Just add Maccy to your "Login items".
+Select the "Launch at login" option or add Maccy to your "Login items".

 ### Change Default Settings